Laura-BugFree/3-column-preview-card-component/README.md

 allowing different elements to inherit styling from a shared [class*="bg-"] selector while modifying their appearance through locally defined --bg and --fg variables.

-I have left the other colours in, to my method, if anything breaks I will see if immidiatly.
+I have left the other colours in, to show my method, if anything breaks I will see if immidiatly.

 ```css
 [class*="bg-"] {